Skip to Content

 Dogs: Permitted but dogs must be on a leash.
 The last time I hiked this trail on a busy fall day we ran into 2 different people who had lost their dog!

 Note: This trip is also possible as a loop that will add a bit more time and distance to your trip.
 The trip described here is an out and back to the summit of Frosty Mountain via the larch meadow.
-For more info on the loop option, see page 24 of the Manning Provincial Park hiking guide.
+For more info on the loop option, see the hiking section of the E.C.
+Manning Provincial Park website.

 Hike to the gorgeous Frosty Mountain larches in British Columbia, Canada.
 Go hiking in the fall to the see the larch trees change colour in Manning Park, BC, Canada.